blaze-b/mc-java-demo-trainer/Readme.md

-# Java 8 Essential Training
+# Java Essential Training

-- Java 11 and the java 8 are the two stable versions
+- Java 8 and 11 are the two stable versions
-- Java 11 uses the Type Inference i.e usage of 'var'
+- Java 11 uses the Type Inference i.e. usage of `var`.

 ## History